top of page

 I saw the effects with my own eyes.

 At first, it looked like a seizure.
 His muscles tensed, his body trembled.
 But this was no medical emergency.
-It was a raw, physical reaction to the psychoactive power of the drink — a deeply spiritual moment of release and transformation.
+It was a raw, physical reaction to the psychoactive power of the drink that is a deeply spiritual moment of release and transformation.
+If this surprises you, you’re not alone.
+Many outsiders have misconceptions about the Maasai.
+Learn more in The 4 Most Common Myths About Maasai Culture.

 The other warriors moved quickly.
 Without panic or fear, they held his arms and legs gently, grounding him through the storm.
 Minutes later, he was calm.
 Clear-eyed.
 Present again.
 The ceremony continued, their voices rising in song under the vast sky.

-In that moment, I understood something profound: the Maasai don’t just survive in harmony with nature — they commune with it.
-Their plants don’t just heal the body; they prepare the soul.
-And this ancient, sacred brew?
-It’s more than medicine.
-It’s a passage.
+In that moment, I understood something profound.
+The Maasai do not just survive in harmony with nature, they commune with it.
+Their plants do not simply heal the body, they prepare the soul.
+And this ancient, sacred brew is more than medicine.
+It is a passage.

 1. You’ll Never Guess What the Maasai Use Instead of Malaria Pills: Their Secret Healing Plants

-It was late afternoon when I sat with the Maasai Laibon, a revered healer and spiritual guide, at his boma—his traditional Maasai homestead where he lives with his three wives.
+It was late afternoon when I sat with the Maasai Laibon, a revered healer and spiritual guide, at his boma in his traditional Maasai homestead where he lives with his three wives.
 The sun was beginning its descent, casting a golden hue over the landscape, and a quiet calm enveloped the air.
-As we exchanged stories about life in the wilds of Tanzania, the Laibon shared a piece of knowledge that has been passed down through generations: the Maasai have long known how to combat one of the deadliest diseases in the world—malaria.
+As we exchanged stories about life in the wilds of Tanzania, the Laibon shared a piece of knowledge that has been passed down through generations: the Maasai have long known how to combat one of the deadliest diseases in the world that is malaria.

 "Malaria," he said, "is something we face often in the boma.
 But we don’t rely on pills like others.
 We have our plants."
 He gestured to the vast expanse around us, his eyes lighting up with reverence for the land that sustains his people.
 The Maasai, he explained, have a deep connection to the plants of the earth, which they use in place of modern medicine, treating everything from fevers to malaria with indigenous herbs.